smallhadroncollider/taskell/roadmap.md

 - Task body - e.g. as well as sub lists, have a longer description
 - Indicator for when a task has a description
     > Use ≡?
+- Pressing `Esc` when entering task description shouldn't reset it